Drug driving: UK laws explained

 Punishments for drug driving

-The laws and punishments for drug driving run along the same lines as those for drink driving.
+The laws and punishments for drug driving are similar to those for drink driving.
 Risk it, and you are likely to lose your licence, face a stiff fine of up to £5,000 and be given a criminal record.
 In addition, users of illegal drugs will face other charges for possession and are likely to be asked some awkward questions too.